Hello and welcome to JASS!

 We are very grateful that you’ve chosen to join our club out of the numerous clubs on campus.
 JASS (Japanese American Student Society) is a group of diverse individuals that connect with each other through interest in the Japanese culture and community, achieved by the many events and programs that we have to offer.

-As a member of JASS, one is designated to a specific group called a “family”.
+This year, we changed our “Family System” into “Clan System”.
+As a member of JASS, one is designated to a specific group called a “clan”, which works the same way as a family system.
 We hope that by being a part of this system and in the time that you spend with JASS, you feel very comfortable, as if it was your real family.
 We understand that our club is very large and it may be difficult for some to reach out to others, especially as a new member.
-By starting in the smaller group of “families” within JASS, we hope it will be easier for one to get out of his/her comfort zone and interact with other members.
+By starting in the smaller group of “clans” within JASS, we hope it will be easier for one to get out of his/her comfort zone and interact with other members.

-There are 4 families in total.
-Throughout the year, there will be numerous “family events” and “family competitions”.
-These are all point-based, and points for each family are added up based on things like wins/losses in family competitions or how many people from a family attend a family event.
-At the end of the year, these points will be calculated and the family with the highest points by this time will be given the “Best Family” award at the end-of-the-year banquet along with a prize.
+There are 4 clans in total: Wind Clan, Forest Clan, Fire Clan, and the Mountain Clan.
+This is gotten from the famous Japanese idiom “風林火山”.
+Throughout the year, there will be numerous “clan events” and “clan competitions”.
+These are all point-based, and points for each clan are added up based on things like wins/losses in clan competitions or how many people from a clan attend a clan event.
+At the end of the year, these points will be calculated and the clan with the highest points by this time will be given the “Best Clan” award at the end-of-the-year banquet along with a prize.

-*Depending on the family event, members may get an additional extra point if they wear their family color to the event.
+*Depending on the clan event, members may get an additional extra point if they wear their clan color to the event.
 (These events will be announced later)

 About the “Big/Little Sibling Program”